 - Track, analyze, and monitor factors that impact housing stability in the City.

-- Increase programs that provide stability in housing to at least 10,000 low-income individuals annually through housing stability programs funded by the City.
+- Assist 10,000 low-income individuals annually through programs funded to increase housing stability by the City.

 - Dedicate targeted funding to:

 - serve renter households;

 - serve family households;

 - increase physical accessibility.

 3. Increase opportunities for homeownership and other wealth and equity building opportunities.